 Abstract.
 Updates in RDF stores have recently been standardised in the SPARQL 1.1 Update specification.
-However, computing answers entailed by ontologies in triple stores is usually treated orthogonal to updates.
-Even the W3C's recent SPARQL 1.1 Update language and SPARQL 1.1 Entailment Regimes specifications explicitly exclude a standard behaviour how SPARQL endpoints should treat entailment regimes other than simple entailment in the context of updates.
+However, computing entailed answers by ontologies is usually treated orthogonally to updates in triple stores.
+Even the W3C SPARQL 1.1 Update and SPARQL 1.1 Entailment Regimes specifications explicitly exclude a standard behaviour for entailment regimes other than simple entailment in the context of updates.
 In this paper, we take a first step to close this gap.
 We define a fragment of SPARQL basic graph patterns corresponding to (the RDFS fragment of) DL-Lite and the corresponding SPARQL update language, dealing with updates both of ABox and of TBox statements.
 We discuss possible semantics along with potential strategies for implementing them.
-We treat both, (i) materialised RDF stores, which store all entailed triples explicitly, and (ii) reduced RDF Stores, that is, redundancy-free RDF stores that do not store any RDF triples (corresponding to DL-Lite ABox statements) entailed by others already.
+In particular, we treat both, (i) materialised RDF stores, which store all entailed triples explicitly, and (ii) reduced RDF Stores, that is, redundancy-free RDF stores that do not store any RDF triples (corresponding to DL-Lite ABox statements) entailed by others already.
+We have implemented all semantics prototypically on top of an off-the-shelf triple store and present some indications on practical feasibility.